auroranil/GLSL-Playground/README.md

     // returns the time in seconds from when the program started uniform float iGlobalTime

+Note: Please do not type Shadertoy uniform declarations in your shader as they are already included in the `shader_toy_inputs.fsh` file.

 ## What it can do
 * Read and execute custom fragment shaders